ulieiskyit/krita-multi-runpod/README.md

 Point your ComfyUI instance at the resulting `models/` folder (see `docker/extra_model_paths.yaml` for the layout that the provided Docker image expects).

 ## 2. Install Python dependencies
-Create a virtual environment and install the requirements:
+Clone the repository, then create a virtual environment and install the requirements from the project root:

 ```
 python -m venv .venv
-.\.venv\Scripts\activate
+# Windows PowerShell
+.\.venv\Scripts\Activate.ps1
+# macOS / Linux
+# source .venv/bin/activate

 pip install --upgrade pip
 pip install -r requirements.txt
 ```

-(Use `source .venv/bin/activate` instead if you are on WSL/Linux/macOS.)
+When the venv is active the gateway code will be available as the `src` package.

 ## 3. Configure environment variables
-Copy `.env` (or create a new one) and adjust the values that matter for your setup:
+Copy `.env.example` to `.env` and adjust the values that matter for your setup.
+Every variable is documented inline, for example:

 - `DUTY_POD_URL` – base URL of the always-on ComfyUI instance you want to forward to locally
 - `USER_ID_HEADER` / `USER_ID_QUERY_KEY` – how clients identify themselves; set `REQUIRE_USER_ID=0` to allow anonymous access without spawning private pods
 - `RUNPOD_API_KEY` – leave blank to disable RunPod provisioning, or supply your actual key
 - `RUNPOD_CONFIG_PATH` – JSON file describing pod template, proxy pattern, GPU sizing, etc. (`runpod.config.json` is provided as a starting point)
-- `RUNPOD_POD_NAME_TAG` – prefix tag that gets prepended to every pod name so the gateway only manages pods it created (default `comfy-gw`)
+- `RUNPOD_POD_NAME_TAG` – prefix tag that gets prepended to every pod name so the gateway only manages pods it created
 - `RUNPOD_PROMPT_THRESHOLD_COUNT` / `RUNPOD_PROMPT_THRESHOLD_WINDOW_S` – how many prompts a user must submit within a rolling window before a dedicated RunPod pod is provisioned (defaults: 5 prompts in 60s)
 - `RUNPOD_TELEMETRY_TEMPLATE` / `RUNPOD_TELEMETRY_PORT` – where the gateway should poll the pod telemetry agent (defaults assume RunPod proxies port 8000)
 - `RUNPOD_TELEMETRY_IDLE_S` – how long the GPU can sit at 0% utilisation before the gateway shuts the pod down (default 600s)